Mind War

 "Mind War" is the sixth episode of the first season of the science fiction television series, Babylon 5.
+The episode deals with the arrival on the station of a telekinetically-enhanced fugitive telepath fleeing from Psi Corps experimentation, and introduces the Psi Cop Alfred Bester, who leads the manhunt.

 Plot

 Jason Ironheart, Talia Winters' old instructor at Psi-Corps, arrives at Babylon 5, having recently evaded capture.
 Psi-Corps agents Alfred Bester and his assistant Kelsey arrive shortly thereafter, and meet with Sinclair, Ivanova, and Winters, warning them that Ironheart is aboard and they need to perform a manhunt for them.
 To verify that Winters has not yet met him, Bester and Kelsey put Winters under an intense mind probe, but find no contact.
-Sinclair asks Bester if there is any danger to the station from Ironheart, but Bester assures them he is safe.
+Sinclair asks Bester if there is any danger to the station from Ironheart, but Bester tells him not to worry.

 Ironheart contacts Winters and asks her to visit.
 In his guest quarters, he explains that he is an advanced test subject from Psi-Corps, an attempt to raise the telepathic abilities of humans well beyond any known levels.
-The tests they performed on him gave him advanced telekinesis, for which he believes that Psi-Corps wants to use him as a secret assassin.
+The experimentation they performed on him gave him advanced telekinesis, for which he believes that Psi-Corps wants to use him as a secret assassin.
 However, his abilities are growing beyond his control, and as he speaks to Winters, he suffers a "mind quake", shaking the nearby area violently.
 He begs Winters to leave, after which he creates a psychic barrier around his quarters and several sections around it.
-Alerted to the situation, Sinclair accosts Bester in lying to him as one of his security men was injured trying to pass the barrier.
+Alerted to the situation, Sinclair accosts Bester in lying to him because several people were wounded by the mind quake.

 Some time later, Winters convinces Ironheart to let her in.
 Ironheart warns Talia that he cannot control his powers and must leave the station.
 Winters discreetly relays this to Sinclair, who agrees to meet with Ironheart; after hearing his story, Sinclair agrees to help him escape.
 He has security clear a path to the docking bay, but Bester learns of this and attempts to stop them.
-As both Bester and Kelsey places Ironheart under a psychic assault, but Ironheart resists and uses his powers to psychically destroy Kelsey.
+As both Bester and Kelsey places Ironheart under a psychic assault, but Ironheart resists and uses his powers to psychically destroy Kelsey and reduce her to dust.
 Sinclair knocks Bester out, giving Winters time to escort Ironheart to his ship.
 Once launched, Ironheart's powers fully transform him into an ethereal being.
 He thanks Sinclair for his help and gives Winters a "gift" before his form departs.
-Later, Sinclair convinces Bester to lie in his report, that Ironheart was killed in his ship, otherwise he will threaten to show how Bester lied to him.
-That evening, in her quarters, Winters finds she now has primitive telekinesis.
+Later, Sinclair convinces Bester to lie in his report by stating that Ironheart was killed in his ship, threatening that he would otherwise reveal how Bester endangered the station and how his acts lead to Kelsey's death.
+In her quarters, Winters finds she is now capable of simple telekinesis.